Back to Ask HRX360

 1. Paying only some employees through WPS

-Remember the 80% rule applies to the total wage value.
+The 85% threshold applies to the total value of wages due, at company and employee level.
 If your highest-paid employees are paid outside WPS, you may fall below the threshold even if most employees are paid on time.

 3. Confusing the payment due date with the WPS submission date